VIDEOS + tutorials

 Theres nothing wrong with taking pride in the physical strength and healthy lifestyles that our people maintained for thousands of years.
 Now is the time to adapt as many of these practices as we can, to recognize where we can learn from some of these ways, and to commit to challenging ourselves further in our contemporary lives.

-Indigenizing your fitness means developing and implementing new physical fitness routines in alignment with traditional values and health concepts, rather than placing emphasis on physical appearance and subscribing to mainstream societies idea of fitness.
+Indigenizing your movement means developing and implementing new physical fitness routines in alignment with traditional values and health concepts, rather than placing emphasis on physical appearance and subscribing to mainstream societies idea of fitness.
 We can still make fitness culturally relevant and appropriate, ultimately maximizing our personal and community wellbeing.
 Being well for culture is crucial in our ever evolving journey to healthy nation building.